selfadjoint/selfadjoint/README.md

 ## Hi there, I'm Daniel!👋

 Welcome to my GitHub space!
-I'm a passionate Data Analyst currently diving deep into the fascinating world of FinOps.
-My journey in data has led me through an array of challenges and exciting projects, each fueling my drive to turn data into actionable insights and efficient solutions.
+I'm a Senior Data Engineer passionate about building reliable, scalable data platforms that bridge analytics, engineering, and strategy.

-🔭 **Currently Working On:** As part of the FinOps team, I'm focused on automating cloud cost forecasting and developing effective data pipelines.
-My main goal is to optimize cloud costs and empower data-driven decisions.
+🔭 **Currently Working On:** As part of the Research, Engineering & Development unit, I’m focused on advancing our data platform - designing resilient architectures, automating workflows, and enabling data products that support innovation and informed decision-making.

 📊 **What I Do:** I specialize in:
 - **Data Engineering:** Building and optimizing data pipelines, and ensuring high data quality.